siderolabs/sidero/website/content/v0.6/Guides/bootstrapping.md

 clusterctl move --to-kubeconfig=/path/to/management-plane/kubeconfig
 ```

-Upon completion of this command, we can now tear down our bootstrap cluster with `talosctl cluster destroy` and begin using our management plane as our point of creation for all future clusters!
+Upon completion of this command, we can now tear down our bootstrap cluster with `talosctl cluster destroy` and begin using our management plane as our point of creation for all future clusters!.